Unity-Technologies/usd-unity-sdk/package/com.unity.formats.usd/Documentation~/USD.md

    In Edit > Project Settings > Player :
     ![USD .NET version](Images/USD_.NET_version.png)

+## Limitations

+* Versions of USD **prior to 19.05** do not handle Alembic playback correctly, resulting significantly slower frame rate than authored in the Alembic cache (24x exactly).
+This will be fixed with the adoption of the USD 19.05 release and all assets will play back correctly, a priori.

 ## Samples

 The USD package also includes samples to help you get started.